 04.10 Demonstrate the ability to recognize when information received is inappropriate to the situation or appears suspicious.
-04.11 Discuss the impact of Human Diversity as it relates to public safety.
+11 Discuss the impact of Human Diversity as it relates to public safety.
 05.0 Describe guidelines and operational standards of incident classification and prioritization.
 The student will be able to: 05.01 Explain the importance of incident types, incident classification, and incident prioritization.
 05.02 Identify and describe incident types.
 05.03 Identify and describe incident classification.
 05.04 Identify and describe incident prioritization.
 06.0 Identify and perform the operational skills of a call taker.
 The student will be able to: 06.01 Obtain and organize pertinent information.
 06.02 Identify the difference between emergency and non-emergency incidents.
 06.03 Utilize available resources properly.
 06.04 Correctly complete appropriate forms, logs, and files.
 06.05 Obtain and process requests for service and/or resources from field units in a timely manner.
 06.06 Explain geographical jurisdictions and mutual aid agreements, and how they affect day-to-day activities.
 06.07 Demonstrate multi-functional dexterity.
 07.0 Identify and perform the operational skills of a dispatcher.
 The student will be able to: 07.01 Organize pertinent information for dispatch.
 07.02 Identify various procedures used when dispatching emergency and non-emergency incidents.
 07.03 Utilize available resources properly.
 07.04 Correctly complete appropriate forms, logs, and files.
 07.05 Obtain and process requests for service and/or resources from field units in a timely manner.
 07.06 Explain geographical jurisdictions and mutual aid agreements, and how they affect day-to-day activities.
 07.07 Demonstrate multi-functional dexterity.

-08.0 Inderstand the basic principles of law enforcement, and dispatch processes.
-The student will be able to: 8.01 Review the most commonly used terms in law enforcement.
-8.02 Understand the roles and responsibilities of law enforcement officers.
+08.0 Understand the basic principles of law enforcement, and dispatch processes.
+The student will be able to: 08.01 Review the most commonly used terms in law enforcement.
+08.02 Understand the roles and responsibilities of law enforcement officers.
 08.03 Understand the various reasons that citizens request police assistance.
 08.04 Define criminal and civil complaints.
-8.05 Understand why a PST should not give legal advice.
-8.06 Define in-progress, just occurred, and past event incidents.
-8.07 Understand the role of the PST during crisis incidents to include active shooter, barricaded subjects, hostage situations, suicide threats, and missing or abducted persons.
-8.08 Identify the proper interview questions for crisis incidents.
-8.09 Identify the officer safety issues for both primary and secondary response units.
+08.05 Understand why a PST should not give legal advice.
+08.06 Define in-progress, just occurred, and past event incidents.
+08.07 Understand the role of the PST during crisis incidents to include active shooter, barricaded subjects, hostage situation threats, and missing or abducted persons.
+08.08 Identify the proper interview questions for crisis incidents.
+08.09 Identify the officer safety issues for both primary and secondary response units.
 08.10 Describe the PST's role in officer safety.
-8.11 Identify investigative tools for locating individuals to include Amber Alerts, Silver Alerts, Blue Alerts, missing person notifications and their activation techniques.
-09.0 Inderstand the basic principles of emergency medical services (EMS), and dispatch processes.
-The student will be able to: 9.01 Review the most commonly used terms in EMS.
-9.02 Understand the roles and responsibilities of the emergency medical technician and paramedic.
-9.03 Define what Basic Life Support (BLS) is, and how it relates to the care of the patient.
-9.04 Define what Advance Life Support (ALS) is, and how it relates to the care of the patient.
-9.05 Comprehend the various types of emergency response modes.
-9.06 Define multi-casualty incident (MCI).
-9.07 Describe the role and responsibility of the PST during a MCI.
-9.08 Define Trauma Center and Trauma Alert criteria.
-9.09 Define Air Rescue Transport Unit.
-9.10 Understand why some EMS calls may require law enforcement and/or fire service response.
+08.11 Identify investigative tools for locating individuals to include Amber Alerts, Silver Alerts, Blue Alerts, missing person their activation techniques. on notifications and 09.0 Understand the basic principles of emergency medical services (EMS), and dispatch processes.
+The student will be able to: 09.01 Review the most commonly used terms in EMS.
+09.02 Understand the roles and responsibilities of the emergency medical technician and paramedic.
+09.03 Define what Basic Life Support (BLS) is, and how it relates to the care of the patient.
+09.04 Define what Advance Life Support (ALS) is, and how it relates to the care of the patient.
+09.05 Comprehend the various types of emergency response modes.
+09.06 Define multi-casualty incident (MCI).
+09.07 Describe the role and responsibility of the PST during a MCI.
+09.08 Define Trauma Center and Trauma Alert criteria.
+09.09 Define Air Rescue Transport Unit.